partigabor/spice-core/README.md

 # spice-core

-Core database and code for various spice projects, e.g. spice-website and phd-thesis.
+Core database and code for various spice projects, e.g. `phd-thesis` and `spice` website.